Cameron International

-Cameron International Corporation (formerly Cooper Cameron Corporation (CCC) and Cooper Oil Tool, Cameron Iron Works) though now operating under Schlumberger, is a global provider of pressure control, production, processing, and flow control systems as well as project management and aftermarket services for the oil and gas and process industries.
-Cameron was acquired by Schlumberger (SLB) in 2016, and now operates as 'Cameron, an SLB Company.'
-At the start of the SLB acquisition in 2015, Cameron employed approximately 23,000 people and delivered $9.8 billion in revenue.
+Cameron International Corporation (formerly Cooper Cameron Corporation and Cooper Oil Tool, Cameron Iron Works) is a now-defunct company that was a global provider of pressure control, production, processing, and flow control systems as well as project management and aftermarket services for the oil and gas and process industries.
+Cameron was acquired by SLB in 2016, and now operates as a legacy brand of the company.

 Organization

-Cameron's organization has changed throughout the years to adapt to the market.
-Currently, the main business lines (product groups) are:
+At the time of its acquisition, the main business lines (product groups) were: